rehan1124/PythonSelenium2023A/README.md

   help you to run tests in Selenium Grid server with Chrome driver inside docker container.

-* A `docker-compose.yaml` file is added.
-Execute command `docker-compose up -d` to create Hub and Node (multiple replicas). `deploy: replicas: 5` flag controls number of instances to be created.
+* Apart from `Standalone` mode, to run configuration in Hub-Node mode, a `docker-compose.yaml` file is added.
+Execute command `docker-compose up -d` to create Hub and Node (multiple replicas). `deploy: replicas: 5` flag controls number of nodes to be created.